-A/B MAC (A) Definition: This refers to those contractors that process the claims for institutionally based ASC claim transaction or Form CMS-1450.
+A/B MAC (A) Definition: This refers to those contractors that process the claims for institutionally based ASC claim transactions or Form CMS-1450.

 A/B MAC (B) Definition: The term refers to those contractors that process claims for ambulance suppliers billed on the ASC X12 837professional claim transaction or a CMS-1500 form.